When Stroke Strikes

 by Dr.Harald Wiesendanger– Klartext

-You’ve just filled the shopping cart in the supermarket, mowed the lawn, sat together in a happy atmosphere, cooked something delicious, or lazed around in front of the TV.
-You suddenly feel dizzy and nauseous and vomit.
-You get a hell of a headache.
+Just a moment ago, you were filling your shopping cart at the supermarket, mowing the lawn, sitting together in a cheerful group, cooking something delicious, or lounging in front of the TV.
+Suddenly, you feel dizzy and nauseous, and you vomit.
+You get a splitting headache.
 You can no longer feel one side of your body.
 You can no longer move an arm, a hand, or a leg.
-One corner of the mouth hangs.
-You see double vision; half of your field of vision is lost.
-You speak slurred and choppy; you slur, emphasize strangely, and can no longer form certain sounds.
-Your memory is disturbed.
-You may become unconscious or even fall into a coma.
+One corner of your mouth droops.
+You see double images; half of your field of vision is lost.
+You speak slurred and choppy, you lisp, you emphasize strangely, and you can no longer form certain sounds.
+Your memory is impaired.
+You may lose consciousness or even fall into a coma.

-This is how a stroke usually becomes noticeable – almost always without warning, as if out of the blue.
-Sometimes, only a few of the symptoms mentioned occur, very rarely none at all, but often all simultaneously.
-In the best-case scenario, the haunting is over after a few hours, occasionally even within minutes.
-However, the frightening restrictions often persist for months and, in one in three cases, forever, despite intensive rehabilitation.
-Then you may remain confined to a wheelchair, paralyzed, incontinent, and blind for the rest of your life; unable to work, helpless, constantly dependent on care; deprived of your freedom of movement as well as your dignity; with shattered dreams for the future, depressed, full of fear, often deeply depressed, increasingly demented.
+This is how a stroke usually manifests itself – almost always without warning, out of the blue.
+Sometimes only a few of the mentioned symptoms occur, very rarely none at all, but often all of them at once.
+In the best case, the nightmare is over after a few hours, occasionally even within minutes.
+Often, however, the frightening limitations persist for months, in every third case forever, despite intensive rehabilitation.
+Then you may be confined to a wheelchair for the rest of your life, paralyzed, incontinent, and blind; unable to work, helpless, constantly dependent on care; robbed of your freedom of movement as well as your dignity; with your dreams for the future destroyed, depressed, full of fear, often deeply depressed, increasingly demented.

-And the sword of Damocles of the next, possibly even worse, stroke always hovers over you.
+And the sword of Damocles of the next, possibly even worse stroke is always hanging over you.

-Assuming he doesn’t kill you straight away.
-In almost every fifth case, he does this to his surprised victims within the first year, in every tenth case in the first quarter, and in seven percent in the first month.
+Assuming it doesn’t kill you right away.
+In almost one in five cases, it does so within the first year for its unsuspecting victims, in one in ten cases within the first three months, and in seven percent within the first month.
 (1)

 Monstrous danger

-The enormous extent of the danger, which healthy people preferably suppress, is intended to bring public awareness every year on October 29th, International Stroke Day, at least for a brief moment.
-In Germany alone, around 270,000 people are affected annually – 200,000 for the first time, 70,000 again.
-(2) 2.5 percent of the adult population has suffered at least one stroke – at least one in forty people.
-(3) Every second person affected is still over 75 years old – in this age group, over six percent have already been affected, but it is happening more and more often to younger people.
+The enormous extent of the danger, which healthy people prefer to ignore, is to be brought to public attention every year on October 29, International Stroke Day, at least for a brief moment.
+In Germany alone, around 270,000 people are affected each year – 200,000 for the first time, 70,000 again.
+(2) 2.5 percent of the adult population has already suffered at least one stroke – that’s one in forty.
+(3) Half of those affected are still over 75 years old – in this age group, over six percent have already been affected; but younger people are increasingly being affected.

-At least one in five people will be affected in the long term – five years or more – to such an extent that they need support in everyday life.
-(5) This makes stroke the most common cause of disability in adults.
+At least one in five is so severely affected in the long term – five years or more – that they need support in their everyday lives.
+(5) This makes stroke the most common cause of disability in adulthood.
 (3)

-Globally, strokes are the second leading cause of death, the third leading cause of disability, and one of the leading causes of dementia.
-Over the past three decades, the number of those affected has increased by around 70% to over one hundred million, and the number of stroke-related deaths grew by 43% to almost six million.
+Worldwide, strokes are the second leading cause of death, the third leading cause of disability, and one of the most common causes of dementia.
+Over the past three decades, the number of people affected has risen by around 70% to over 100 million, while the number of stroke-related deaths has grown by 43% to nearly six million.
 (6)

-The future prospects are devastating: in 2050, experts predict, strokes will kill around ten million people and make 190 million disabled.
+The outlook for the future is devastating: experts predict that by 2050, strokes will kill around ten million people and leave 190 million disabled.
 (7)

-Well, over 2,000 billion dollars: Couldn’t WHO and national health authorities use this to create a fabulous, undoubtedly Nobel Prize-worthy action program around the globe?
-Nine out of ten strokes could be prevented if a health-educated population motivated to take precautions avoided a few known risk factors.
+Well over $2 trillion: Couldn’t the WHO and national health authorities use this to set up a fabulous, undoubtedly Nobel Prize-worthy action program around the globe?
+Nine out of ten strokes could be prevented if a health-conscious population motivated to take preventive measures avoided a few known risk factors.

-To do this, she would have to understand how a stroke can even occur.
-It mainly comes in two forms:
+To do this, they would need to understand how a stroke can occur in the first place.
+It mainly occurs in two forms:

-– Cerebral infarction – also known as ischemic stroke – is caused by a vascular occlusion.
-This can be caused by a blood clot (thrombus) that has formed, for example, in the heart or carotid artery, and comes off from there.
-With the bloodstream, it enters the cerebral vessels and clogs them.
-Or advanced calcification blocks neck or cerebral arteries.
+– A cerebral infarction – also known as an ischemic stroke – is caused by a blockage in a blood vessel.
+This can be caused by a blood clot (thrombus) that has formed in the heart or carotid artery, for example, and has broken loose.
+It enters the cerebral vessels with the bloodstream and blocks them.
+Alternatively, advanced calcification can block the carotid or cerebral arteries.

-– In a cerebral hemorrhage – also known as a hemorrhagic stroke – a vessel in the brain bursts – usually due to high blood pressure, pathologically changed vessel walls, or vascular malformations.
-Blood then escapes from there and penetrates into the surrounding brain tissue, sometimes also into the space between the brain and the soft meninges filled with cerebrospinal fluid.
+– In the case of cerebral hemorrhage – also known as hemorrhagic stroke – a blood vessel in the brain bursts, usually due to high blood pressure, pathological changes in the vessel walls, or vascular malformations.
+Blood then leaks out and penetrates the surrounding brain tissue, sometimes also into the space between the brain and the soft meninges, which is filled with cerebrospinal fluid.

-Whether blocked or burst: In both cases, the affected blood vessels are usually already arteriosclerotic, hardened, and narrowed by deposits.
-After the “stroke,” areas of the brain behind it no longer receive sufficient blood flow and are supplied with oxygen and nutrients.
+Whether blocked or ruptured, in both cases, the affected blood vessels are usually already damaged by arteriosclerosis, hardened, and narrowed by deposits.
+After the “stroke,” the areas of the brain behind it are no longer adequately supplied with blood, oxygen, and nutrients.
 Brain cells die.
-Depending on their size and location, disruptions and failures of various mental and physical functions occur.
+Depending on their size and location, various mental and physical functions are then impaired or lost.

-How to prevent it?
+How can it be prevented?
 That has long been clear.

-This neurological catastrophe could almost always be prevented, and a recurrence could be prevented – in a way that has long been known.
-Just having blood pressure in the normal range reduces the risk of stroke by 60%.
-(8) Good blood sugar levels also lower it significantly; Diabetics have a two to three times increased risk of stroke.
-Being physically active, drinking enough water, staying away from tobacco and alcohol, and avoiding constant negative stress caused by fear and worry, as well as time and performance pressure, also contribute significantly to prevention.
+This neurological worst-case scenario can almost always be prevented, as can a recurrence—in ways that have long been known.
+Simply maintaining normal blood pressure reduces the risk of stroke by 60%.
+(8) Good blood sugar levels also reduce it significantly; people with diabetes have a two to three times higher risk of stroke.
+Other important preventive measures include being physically active, drinking enough water, avoiding tobacco and alcohol, and avoiding constant negative stress caused by anxiety and worry, time pressure, and performance pressure.

-Disastrous arteriosclerosis, which sooner or later narrows and clogs the blood vessels, is caused in particular by a disturbed lipid metabolism, with too much LDL cholesterol and triglycerides in the blood.
-It is caused by obesity, lack of exercise, and certain medications.
+Arteriosclerosis, which sooner or later narrows and clogs the blood vessels, is caused in particular by a disturbed fat metabolism, with too much LDL cholesterol and triglycerides in the blood.
+It is promoted by obesity, lack of exercise, and certain medications.

-But above all, it’s essential to eat healthy.
+Above all, however, a healthy diet is important.
 It should be balanced and wholesome, based on the Mediterranean style.
-Unlike animal fats, vegetable fats reduce the risk, as a study of data from 117,000 test subjects over a 27-year period showed.
-(9) A high consumption of table salt also increases the risk significantly.
+Vegetable fats reduce the risk, in contrast to animal fats, as a study of data from 117,000 test subjects over a 27-year period showed.
+(9) High consumption of table salt also significantly increases the risk.
 (10)

-On the other hand, a sufficient supply of potassium protects.
-(11) Particularly rich sources of this mineral, which lowers blood pressure – while sodium increases it – are nuts, vegetables such as kale and Brussels sprouts, potatoes, bananas, dried fruits, and whole grain products.
-Coffee junkies should keep in mind that caffeine draws potassium from the body; However, this can be compensated for with the proper diet.
+On the other hand, an adequate intake of potassium protects against high blood pressure.
+(11) Particularly rich sources of this mineral, which lowers blood pressure—while sodium raises it—are nuts, vegetables such as green beans and Brussels sprouts, potatoes, bananas, dried fruit, and whole grain products.
+Coffee junkies should bear in mind that caffeine draws potassium out of the body, but this can be compensated for with the right diet.

-According to a Chinese study, those who drink tea regularly also reduce their risk of stroke – by at least 20 percent.
-Green tea, therefore, protects somewhat more effectively than black.
+According to a Chinese study, people who drink tea regularly also reduce their risk of stroke – by as much as 20 percent.
+Green tea is even more effective than black tea.
 (13)

-However, because such statistical relationships can lead to premature conclusions about correlation and causation, they should be treated cautiously.
-Empirical research may show that stroke victims are significantly more likely to be single, drive a Mercedes, vacation in Italy, and own a poodle.
-Does this mean that precaution-conscious people should change car brands, rethink travel plans, take the poodle to the animal shelter, and, if single, get married as quickly as possible?
-Even without waiting for further evidence, we are more likely to be on the safer side if we avoid the leading risk factor that has long been known: the lifestyle prevalent in Western industrialized countries, which produces chronically ill people on an assembly line.
+However, such statistical correlations can lead to premature conclusions about causality, so they should be treated with caution.
+Empirical research may reveal that stroke victims are significantly more likely to be single, drive a Mercedes, vacation in Italy, and own a poodle.
+Does this mean that health-conscious people should change their car brand, rethink their travel plans, take their poodle to a shelter, and, if single, get married as soon as possible?
+Even without waiting for further evidence-based research, we are on the safer side if we avoid the long-known main risk factor: the lifestyle prevalent in Western industrialized countries, which produces chronically ill people on an assembly line.

 Where is a preventive health culture?

-The example of a stroke illustrates the splendor and misery of conventional medicine.
-On the one hand, it manages to detect an increased risk early by measuring blood pressure, in the blood count, using ultrasound – especially of the carotid arteries to detect narrowings – as well as with an ECG to determine whether atrial fibrillation is present.
-(Because the heart is no longer pumping blood properly due to the irregular, rapid atrial contractions, it can collect in the left atrium and form a clot, which may then be transported further until it gets stuck in a brain artery and triggers a stroke.)
-These Modern medical devices can precisely determine the extent of the neurological damage caused thanks to CT and MRI.
-Those affected can count themselves lucky for every minute that they are in the care of the stroke unit of a well-equipped clinic.
-And if symptoms soon subside, this is primarily thanks to tried and tested rehabilitation facilities, measures, and aids.
+The example of stroke illustrates the glory and misery of conventional medicine.
+On the one hand, it succeeds in detecting an increased risk at an early stage: by measuring blood pressure, in blood tests, using ultrasound—especially of the carotid arteries to detect narrowing— as well as with an ECG to determine whether atrial fibrillation is present.
+(Because the heart no longer pumps blood properly due to irregular, too rapid atrial contractions, it can accumulate in the left atrium and form a clot, which may then be transported further until it gets stuck in a cerebral artery and triggers a stroke.)
+Modern medical equipment such as CT and MRI scans can precisely determine the extent of the neurological damage caused.
+Those affected can count themselves lucky for every minute they spend in the care of the stroke unit of a well-equipped clinic.
+And if their symptoms subside quickly, they owe this primarily to proven rehabilitation facilities, measures, and aids.

-And how much less would there have been, especially since the end of 2020?
+And how many fewer would there have been, especially since the end of 2020?

 Stroke-inducing “jab”?

-A 21-year-old firefighter is dying of a stroke three days after his second Pfizer mRNA injection.
-Four days after the second Covid “vaccination,” a 23-year-old was found dead in the bathtub in July 2021.
-Two days after the third Comirnaty injection, a 17-year-old girl from Vienna dies of a brain aneurysm.
-All three appeared to be perfectly healthy beforehand.
-1288 similar fates after Covid-19 “Spikes” can be found in the archive of the impfopfer.info portal.
+A 21-year-old firefighter is dying of a brain hemorrhage three days after his second Pfizer mRNA injection.
+Four days after his second Covid “vaccination,” a 23-year-old man is found dead in his bathtub in July 2021.
+Two days after her third Comirnaty injection, a 17-year-old girl from Vienna dies of a brain aneurysm.
+All three were apparently in perfect health beforehand.
+1288 similar fates after Covid-19 “jabs” can be found in the archive of the portal impfopfer.info.

-The general public knows next to nothing about it.
-Because as ordered, most mainstream media continue to spread the cloak of silence about it: Just like nerve damage, autoimmune, cancer, and heart diseases, strokes have increased sharply since the Covid-19 “vaccination” campaign with mRNA injections began.
-Even the US Centers for Disease Control and Prevention (CDC), otherwise a notorious fake news slinger at the forefront of trivialization and harm denial, felt compelled to raise a small alarm in January 2023: They reported a noticeable increase in strokes among older US citizens, after receiving “Comirnaty,” the Pfizer/BioNTech vaccine.
-The risk was increased by almost 50% in the first three weeks after the “jabs.”
-(14) Unfortunately, this “safety signal” was only recently noticed by the VSD (Vaccine Safety Datalink), a CDC project for monitoring vaccination side effects; Fortunately, however, it does not appear in the Vaccine Adverse Event Reporting System (VAERS), a reporting system that has existed since 1990 with several hundred thousand case reports, nor in the databases of other countries and those of Pfizer-BioNTech – a big lie.
+The general public knows virtually nothing about this.
+As if on cue, most mainstream media outlets continue to spread a cloak of silence over the issue: Just like nerve damage, autoimmune diseases, cancer, and heart disease, strokes have skyrocketed since the COVID-19 “vaccination” campaign with mRNA injections began.
+Even the US Centers for Disease Control and Prevention (CDC), otherwise notorious for spreading fake news and downplaying the risks, felt compelled to sound a small alarm in January 2023: They reported a noticeable increase in strokes among older US citizens after they received “Comirnaty,” the vaccine from Pfizer/BioNTech.
+The risk was increased by almost 50% in the first three weeks after the “jab.”
+(14) However, this “safety signal” was unfortunately only noticed now by the VSD (Vaccine Safety Datalink), a CDC project for monitoring vaccine side effects; fortunately, however, it does not appear in the Vaccine Adverse Event Reporting System (VAERS), a reporting system that has been in place since 1990 with several hundred thousand case reports, nor in the databases of other countries and those of Pfizer-BioNTech – a blatant lie.

-However, a research overview published in June 2022 brings bad news for Covid vaccinated people: It confirms an increased risk of stroke.
-(15) The reason for this, according to a British study published in November 2022 in the journal Nature, is that the vaccines increase known risk factors for ischemic and hemorrhagic strokes: blood clotting, high blood pressure, and low platelet counts – a so-called platelet count is below 150,000 per microliter (µl). “thrombocytopenia.”
-They occur more frequently in people who have been vaccinated against Covid than in the general population.
+On the other hand, a research review published in June 2022 brings bad news for those vaccinated against COVID-19: it confirms an increased risk of stroke.
+(15) A British study published in the journal Nature in November 2022 sees the reason for this in the fact that the vaccine exacerbates known risk factors for ischemic and hemorrhagic strokes: blood clotting, high blood pressure, and low platelet counts—below 150,000 per microliter (µl) is considered “thrombocytopenia.”
+These occur more frequently in Covid vaccine recipients than in the general population.
 (16)

-Data from England, the USA, and Norway supposedly refuted this fear (17), and the World Health Organization also rushed to give the all-clear. (“The best evidence is that there is no true association.”)
-Of course, fact-checkers immediately refuted the “fake news.”
-(18) As ordered, mainstream media have recently even spread the word that the much higher risk of stroke comes from a SARS-CoV-2 infection (19) – and the vaccination protects (!) against it.
-(20) In order to improve the statistics, those affected are simply declared “unvaccinated” as long as they have not yet received the second dose.
-This way, you can sort out who gets hit after the first one.
+Data from England, the US, and Norway have reportedly refuted these fears (17), and the World Health Organization was quick to give the all-clear. (“The best evidence is that there is no true association.”)
+Fact checkers immediately refuted the “fake news,” of course.
+(18) As if on cue, mainstream media outlets have recently begun spreading the message that SARS-CoV-2 infection poses a much higher risk of stroke (19) – and that vaccination protects (!) against it.
+(20) To embellish the statistics, those affected are summarily declared “unvaccinated” as long as they have not yet received the second dose; this allows those who are affected after the first dose to be sorted out.

-A rarely cited study from Great Britain underlines how justified the concern is.
-It covered 29.1 million people over the age of 16 who had been given a Covid “vaccine” dose between December 1, 2020 and April 24, 2021; 19.6 million had received the AstraZeneca vaccine, 9.5 that from Pfizer.
-The following month, 112,711 were hospitalized for thromboembolism – blockage of blood vessels caused by blood clots, a leading cause of stroke; 8,404 died.
-An ischemic stroke had already occurred in 28,222 other vaccinated people – 4204 did not survive it.
+A rarely cited study from the UK underscores how justified the concern is.
+It covered 29.1 million people over the age of 16 who had received a Covid “vaccine” dose between December 1, 2020, and April 24, 2021; 19.6 million had received the AstraZeneca vaccine, 9.5 million had received the Pfizer vaccine.
+In the following month, 112,711 had to be hospitalized due to thromboembolism—vascular occlusion caused by blood clots, a major cause of strokes—and 8,404 died.
+Another 28,222 vaccinated individuals had already suffered an ischemic stroke – 4,204 did not survive.
 Mind you: within the first four weeks.
-And then?
+And after that?

-What thousands upon thousands of vaccine victims and relatives, carers, and doctors report on social media confirms the connection: as soon as mRNA was injected, there were masses of strokes and cerebral hemorrhages, thrombosis, and embolisms.
+What thousands upon thousands of vaccine victims and their relatives, caregivers, and doctors are reporting on social media confirms the connection: shortly after receiving the mRNA injection, there were massive numbers of strokes and cerebral hemorrhages, thromboses, and embolisms.
 (21)

-But hasn’t the number of deaths after strokes been declining slightly for a long time?
-Even in 2021 and 2022, there were slightly fewer than in the first Corona year of 2020.
-(22) But this trend suggests that those affected are receiving emergency care more quickly and better – and are therefore surviving more and more often.
-The absolute number of cases, on the other hand – as well as of myocarditis and pericarditis, heart attacks and arrests, of thrombosis and embolism of all kinds – has skyrocketed since the mass “jabs” began.
-This is affecting more and more younger people.
-Rescue operations are increasing massively, emergency clinics are overcrowded, as are aftercare facilities.
+But hasn’t the number of deaths from stroke been declining slightly for some time?
+Even in 2021 and 2022, there were slightly fewer than in the first year of the coronavirus pandemic in 2020.
+(22) However, this trend is more likely to indicate that those affected are receiving faster and better emergency care—and are therefore surviving more often.
+The absolute number of cases, on the other hand—as well as cases of myo- and pericarditis, heart attacks and cardiac arrests, thromboses and embolisms of all kinds—have skyrocketed since the start of mass vaccinations, with more and more younger people being affected.
+Emergency calls are increasing massively, emergency rooms are overcrowded, as are aftercare facilities.

-Of Germany’s approximately 1,100 rehabilitation facilities, 269 also care for stroke patients.
-(23) Getting a free aftercare place there for those affected is a game of patience, as a 67-year-old friend of mine experienced after it happened to him in mid-October 2023.
-While he was in the intensive care unit, the clinic called all the rehabilitation facilities in the area to see which ones could accept him.
-Without exception, everyone was packed.
-It wasn’t until more than a hundred kilometers further north that a free rehabilitation bed was finally found for him.
+Of Germany’s approximately 1,100 rehabilitation facilities, 269 also treat stroke patients.
+(23) For those affected, finding a free aftercare place there is a test of patience, as a 67-year-old acquaintance of mine experienced after he suffered a stroke in mid-October 2023.
+While he was in intensive care, the hospital called all the rehabilitation facilities in the surrounding area to find out which one could take him in.
+Without exception, they were all full to capacity.
+It was only over a hundred kilometers further north that a free rehabilitation bed was finally found for him.

-Scientists are making it increasingly clear what lies behind it.
-After a COVID-19 vaccination, cells start producing tons of spike proteins.
-These can form amyloid-like substances that can arrange themselves into tight, thread-like structures, as Swedish researchers discovered.
-(24) This can cause blood clots.
-(25) Furthermore, S1—part of the spike protein—stimulates fibrin production.
-(26) This, in turn, is resistant to fibrinolysis, the body’s own dissolution of a blood clot.
+Scientists are increasingly revealing what is behind this.
+After a COVID-19 vaccination, cells begin to produce vast amounts of spike proteins.
+These can form amyloid-like substances that can arrange themselves into narrow, thread-like intertwined structures, as Swedish researchers have discovered.
+(24) This can lead to blood clots.
+(25) In addition, S1—a part of the spike protein—stimulates the production of fibrin.
+(26) This, in turn, is resistant to fibrinolysis, the body’s own process of dissolving blood clots.
 Microclumps also form in this way.
-Woe betide you if they end up in your brain.
+Woe betide if they migrate to the brain.

-Prof. Dr. sees things particularly darkly.
-Sucharit Bhakdi, a specialist in microbiology and infection epidemiology and former head of the Institute for Medical Microbiology and Hygiene at Johannes Gutenberg University Mainz.
-He fears that a large proportion, if not all, of the mRNA “pricks” will develop a more or less severe blood clotting disorder.
+Prof. Dr. Sucharit Bhakdi, a specialist in microbiology and infectious epidemiology and former head of the Institute for Medical Microbiology and Hygiene at Johannes Gutenberg University Mainz, takes a particularly pessimistic view.
+He fears that a large proportion, if not all, of those who receive mRNA “shots” will develop a more or less pronounced blood clotting disorder.

-Like that?
+How so?
 When injected into the muscle, the vaccine gene packets do not remain there, as health authorities and manufacturers initially led us to believe.
-First, the mRNA particles travel to the lymph nodes, and then they enter the bloodstream and into the smallest vessels, including the capillaries in the brain.
-Especially where the blood flows slowest, they collect and are absorbed by the endothelial cells, which line the vascular system like wallpaper.
-These now begin to produce spike proteins – and transport them into the bloodstream together with waste products from protein synthesis.
-The white blood cells’ blood clotting is switched on as soon as they come into contact with platelets.
-Bhakdi cites two doctors who tested all vaccinated patients’ blood before and after the shot.
-One person is said to have noticed an activation of blood coagulation in one in three people, the other even in 100 percent.
+First, the mRNA particles migrate to the lymph nodes, then they enter the bloodstream, reaching even the smallest vessels, including the capillaries in the brain.
+They accumulate primarily where the blood flows most slowly and are absorbed by the endothelial cells that line the vascular system like wallpaper.
+These cells then begin to produce spike proteins—and, together with waste products from protein synthesis, transport them out into the bloodstream.
+As soon as they come into contact with platelets, the white blood cells, blood clotting is activated.
+Bhakdi cites two doctors who examined the blood of all their vaccinated patients before and after the injection.
+One of them reportedly found activation of blood clotting in one in three patients, the other in as many as 100 percent.

-A perfectly healthy person may be able to survive the injected stress without any harm – but in the case of a metabolic syndrome with previously arteriosclerotic blood vessels damaged, it could literally be the last straw that causes a barrel to overflow.
+A person in perfect health may survive the injected stress unscathed – but for someone with metabolic syndrome and blood vessels already damaged by arteriosclerosis, it could be the proverbial last straw that breaks the camel’s back.

 Remarks